Pratyayee/Breast_Cancer_Classification_ML/README.md

 Import from SkLearn.datasets

 # Explanation:
 I have converted the dataset into a dataframe first to do the classification.
 Then I have splitted the dataset column wise into two parts, one is the predicted part and other is the target part.
-The dataset is also splitted row wise into two parts, train set and testing set with test size 0.3.
+The dataset is also splitted row wise into two parts, training set and testing set with test size 0.3.
 I have scaled all the attributes of the data, because they are too much scattered.
 Then I have plotted the scaled dataset.

 # Model Used:
 •	KNN – K Nearest Neighbourhood (N – neighbours = 7)